Bulk Power Bank Orders for Teams & Events

 The wireless charging world is mainly split between two camps: Apple’s ecosystem and the Android universe.
 While they often rely on the same underlying technology (the Qi standard), they have their own unique features and requirements.
 Understanding where your device fits in is the key to picking a charger that won’t just work, but will work well.
 Let’s break down what you need to know for your specific phone so you can find the perfect portable power solution.

-For iPhone Users: A Quick Guide to MagSafe
+For iPhone Users: Understanding MagSafe

 If you have an iPhone 12 or a newer model, you’re in the MagSafe family.
 This is Apple's magnetic charging technology, and it’s a total game-changer for wireless power.
 MagSafe uses a ring of magnets built into the back of your iPhone to perfectly snap onto a compatible charger every single time.
 This perfect alignment isn't just satisfyingly simple; it ensures you get the most efficient charge possible, delivering up to 15W of power.
 No more waking up to a phone that barely charged because it was slightly off-center on the pad.
 It’s the most straightforward and reliable wireless charging experience for iPhone users.